 By salting the hash, you protect password lists against brute force attacks.
 A brute force attack is a technique where a cybercriminal uses a computer or several computers (botnet) to attempt every possible combination of numbers and letters until a password is found.

-Here John and Becky have used the same password (12345), resulting in the same hash value.
+Here John and Becky have used the same password, 12345 (which we don’t recommend), resulting in the same hash value.

 - John: 12345 = 2cf249040ed759fg

 By adding a unique salt value to the password, the hash value becomes unique.

 The salt added to the password needs to be unique for salting the hash to have the desired effect.
 If you add the same salt value, two of the same passwords will still result in two of the same hash values.